AdirBuskila/dormhub/SETUP.md

 Open your browser and go to: **http://localhost:3000**

-You should see the Mobile4U dashboard with:
+You should see the Mobile For You dashboard with:
 - Business overview cards
 - Quick action buttons
 - Navigation sidebar